tldr-pages/tldr/pages/linux/deluser.md

 # deluser

-> Delete user from system.
+> Delete a user from the system.
 > Note: all commands must be executed as root.

 - Remove a user: